Brian Hardin

 Brian Hardin (born December 21, 1965) is a member of the Nebraska Legislature for District 48 from Gering, Nebraska.
 He was elected to the Nebraska Legislature on November 8, 2022.
-Hardin is the CEO of ARG Advisors Ltd.

-Life and early career
+Hardin will appear on the May 2026 Primary Ballot as the incumbent for District 48.

+Personal life

 Hardin was born on December 21, 1965, in Scottsbluff, Nebraska.
 He graduated from Gering High School in 1984.
 He earned a B.A. from Chadron State College.
-He also attended Denver Seminary.
+He also attended Denver Seminary and received a Master of Divinity in 1992.

-Hardin has worked as a farmer and rancher, a pastor, a jacuzzi plumber, an insurance broker and a business consultant.
+As of 2026, he is the CEO of ARG Advisors Ltd. In the past, Hardin has worked as a farmer, a pastor, an insurance broker and a business consultant.

+Hardin is married with two children.
+He is a member of the Calvary Memorial Church in Scotts Bluff County and the Republican Party (United States).

 Nebraska Legislature

 Hardin was elected to the Nebraska Legislature in the 48th district as a de facto republican against farmer Don L. Lease II, receiving 52% of the vote to Lease's 47%.
 Hardin was sworn in on January 4, 2023.